From tickets to parking, get all the information you need to know to make the Duke’s Mayo Bowl one you’ll never forget.

 Due to the ongoing pandemic, there will not be an Official Fan Central for the 2020 Duke’s Mayo Bowl.

-Getting around Charlotte for Duke’s Mayo Classic events is easy.
+Getting around Charlotte for Duke’s Mayo Bowl events is easy.
 You’ll enjoy the walkability of Uptown and the close proximity of hotels, restaurants and the venues where game events take place.
 There are more than 30,000 parking spaces located within five blocks of Bank of America Stadium.

 Here’s how to make your transportation and parking experiences convenient.